francois-rd/coma/docs/source/examples/coma.rst

 Fitting ``coma`` to Existing Code
 =================================

-In general, there are at least four ways to modify ``coma`` to fit the interface of an existing codebase.
+In general, there are at least three ways to modify ``coma`` to fit the interface of an existing codebase.
 We highlight these options using the following example:

 .. code-block:: python